jonatan-kazmierczak/java-new-features/java12.md

 |    (use --enable-preview to enable switch expressions)
 ```

-You have to enable that feature:
+You have to enable that feature first:
 ```
 /usr/lib/jvm/java-12-openjdk/bin/jshell --enable-preview
 ```